mjain00/parallel-sta/README.md

 - **Starter Code:**
   We will use the **OpenTimer** library as inspiration for the sequential version of the code.
 This open-source implementation is based on a different paper but provides a useful reference for our project.

+## Goals & Deliverables

+### Plan to Achieve:
+In this project, our team plans to significantly speed up the **STA algorithm** by finding avenues of parallelism.
+Similar to the assignments in class, there are multiple ways to parallelize this algorithm, and we want to experiment with these techniques.
+We aim to build on each iteration of our parallel algorithm to explore the tradeoffs between performance and accuracy.

+To begin, we should have a robust **sequential code** working that traverses paths and finds any timing violations.
+Then, our team plans to work on at least two separate algorithms:

+1. **OpenMP**
+   We want to create a graph that can parallelize independent paths (paths with no dependencies).
+This involves creating tasks using **BFS**, going down the branches to calculate time for previous layers, using a synchronization barrier, and parallelizing the next components.

+2. **Task Graph Parallelism**
+   Building on OpenMP, we want to create a task graph where the **nodes** represent tasks and the **edges** represent dependencies.
+This approach eliminates the need for synchronization barriers by using a task queue where processors will steal tasks that are ready.
+While we can’t give a specific speedup, we expect better performance by avoiding the iterative wait for previous tasks to complete.

+### Hope to Achieve:
+In addition to the above methods, we plan to explore the following:

+- **MPI**: Use **MPI** to communicate components or paths that are shared.
+This will involve heavy synchronization and is a tradeoff we need to explore.
+- **CUDA Kernel**: Investigate the creation of a **CUDA kernel** that performs **STA** and explore avenues for speedup to determine if more processors result in a greater speedup.
+- **Clusters of Tasks Parallelism**: Partition the circuit to create clusters of similar, independent tasks.
+The research paper suggests that small, insignificant paths incur overhead, so it’s important to cluster tasks efficiently for computational efficiency.

+### What We Hope to Learn:
+From this project, we want to understand how the **STA algorithm’s performance** can be improved using different parallelization techniques.
+Our team will explore the potential benefits of parallelism for large circuits and investigate which methods provide the best speedup.

+The project will compare our **OpenMP parallel implementation**, **Graph Parallelism**, and other algorithms, investigating the tradeoffs between performance and the overhead of each technique.
+Additionally, we aim to determine the scalability of these techniques.
+Some key questions we want answered include:

+- Do some circuits have better performance with the sequential algorithm due to overhead?
+- Is parallelization more efficient for larger circuits?
+- How does slack impact performance?
+How does problem size affect synchronization and overhead?
+- How does parallelism impact correctness in STA?
+What are the bottlenecks?
+- How can we create a task graph that considers data dependencies?

+Our performance goals focus on **speedup**, **scalability**, **efficiency**, and **correctness**, and we will analyze the tradeoffs for each strategy.

+## Platform Choice

+The platform chosen for this project is a **multi-core CPU environment** using **OpenMP**.
+This setup uses a **shared address space**, which is advantageous due to the expected high level of communication and data sharing between tasks.
+While careful synchronization is necessary, this approach is more efficient than using a distributed memory model in this scenario.

+**OpenMP** will allow us to dynamically allocate tasks to different threads and define dependencies between the data.
+This provides a flexible and efficient way to handle the parallelization of the STA algorithm.